jorisvandenbossche/course-python-geospatial/notebooks/10-introduction-raster.md

     >  The x and y coordinates are generated automatically from the file’s geoinformation, shifted to the center of each pixel.

-Hence, the minimal and maximum values of the coordinates are nog the same as the boundaries defined by the metadata:
+Hence, the minimal and maximum values of the coordinates are still the same as the boundaries defined by the metadata:

 ```{code-cell} ipython3
 herstappe.x.min(), herstappe.x.max(), herstappe.y.min(), herstappe.y.max()